Summary

 req.end();

-For this input datatype, you would provide a list of fields and their aliases by way of a YAML template.
+For the input, you would provide a list of fields and their aliases by way of a YAML template.
 This is explained in the table below:

 ParameterTypeRequiredDefaultStabilityDescription